-Section 117 aftercare is there to help meet your needs due to your mental illness, and reduce the chance of your condition getting worse so you don’t have to go back into hospital.
+Section 117 aftercare is there to help meet your needs due to your mental illness.
+It’s there to help reduce the chance of your condition getting worse so you don’t have to go back into hospital.

 Section 117 aftercare can pay for certain types of housing, free prescriptions, services in your home or in a day centre, and help to get supported employment.

-You can find more information about ‘Section 117 aftercare’ by clicking here.
+You can find more information in our factsheet about ‘Section 117 aftercare’ by clicking here.

 Decisions on eligibility

 How does the local authority decide if I have eligible needs?

 - How does the LA decide if my need is because of a physical or mental impairment or illness?